hyunspace/TIL/Online_Bootcamp_for_Frontend/06_JavaScript_introduction/03_ControlFlow&Loops.md

 const friendsAtYourParty = 10

 if (friendsAtYourParty === 0) {
-    console.log('Coolm now I have all the nachos to myself.')
+    console.log('Cool. now I have all the nachos to myself.')
 } else if (friendsAtYourParty >= 4) {
     console.log('Perfect amount to play some Kartrider.')
 } else {